Is hiking the Pacific Crest Trail your dream? In this article, you’ll read everything about permits, what to pack, and how much it costs.

 Hike your own hike!

-The most important thing to remember when hiking the Pacific Crest Trail is Hike your own hike.
+The most important thing to remember when hiking the Pacific Crest Trail is to Hike your own hike.
 No one but yourself knows how you feel and why you want to do this.
 Is your backpack heavier than someone else’s?
 No worries, if you feel happy with it, it’s okay.
-Also maintain your own walking pace and try not to force anything.
+Also, maintain your own walking pace and try not to force anything.
 You are the one who knows what you want!

 More tips for the Pacific Crest Trail

 For more tips for the Pacific Crest Trail, check out these pages: